 One of my most vivid childhood memories is my dad’s surprise 40th birthday party.
 Friends and family came from near and far to celebrate the demise of his youth.

 Luckily, the big, bad 40 was as far away from me as a dream.

 But wouldn’t you know it, 40 finally caught up with me.

-Ten years ago today I was standing on the sandy beach of Puerto Vallarta, water lapping my feet and the sun warming my skin.
-I was celebrating the end of a decade and more importantly to me, the beginning of a new one.
+Ten years ago today, I was standing on the sandy beach of Puerto Vallarta, water lapping my feet and the sun warming my skin.
+I was celebrating the end of a decade and, more importantly, the beginning of a new one.

-My 20’s were a bit rough so I wasn’t sad to say, “Arrivederci!”
-I actually welcomed 30 and the possibilities it held.
+My 20’s were rough, so I wasn’t sad to say, “Arrivederci!”
+Instead, I welcomed 30 like a beautiful new friend and all its possibilities.

 mourn celebrate the end of my 30’s.

-And lastly, it’s not the getting older part that I mind so much, it’s saying goodbye to a decade that I have loved.
-These last ten years have brought so many good things that it feels a bit like I’ve crested the mountain of life – how could it possibly get any better?
+And lastly, it’s not the getting older part that I mind so much; it’s saying goodbye to a decade that I have loved.
+These last ten years have brought so many good things that it feels like I’ve crested the mountain of life—how could it possibly get any better?

 I mean, 30 was good;

-It’s not just the gray hairs popping up or the wrinkles at the corner of my eyes that leave me a bit apprehensive about 40.
-It’s the all-around life changes.
+It’s not just the gray hairs popping up or the wrinkles at the corner of my eyes that leave me apprehensive about 40.
+Instead, it’s an all-around life change I see coming.

 30 was fun.